EasternJournalist/DiffNum/README.md

 # DiffNum
- A light-weighted head-only c++ library for differentiable programming.
+ A light-weight head-only c++ library for differentiable programming.
 Unlike the popular TensorFlow and Torch, DiffNum is implemented  simply with forward inference with chain rule, instead of computation graph, source code transformation or other high level autograd algorithms.
 Thus it takes few efforts to implement and apply.

 ## Features